 MOD MEX/20/34

-32 4.1 Members shall promote the implementation of international telecommunication services and shall endeavour to make such services generally available to the public in their national network(s).
+32 4.1 Member States shall promote the implementation of international telecommunication services and shall ensure that such services are provided to the public by their recognized operating agencies.

 Reasons: To update the terms in accordance with the ITU Constitution and clarify the provision.